The Floating Dutchman

-The Floating Dutchman is a 1952 British crime film directed by Vernon Sewell and starring Dermot Walsh, Sydney Tafler and Mary Germaine.
-It was known as Clue for a Corpse on U.S. TV.
-The film was an early product of Merton Park Studios, a British company best known for its Edgar Wallace Mysteries of the 1960s.
-Its plot involves Dermot Walsh as a Scotland Yard detective who goes undercover amongst jewel thieves after a dead Dutchman is found floating in the river.
-It is based on a 1950 novel of the same title by Nicholas Bentley.
+The Floating Dutchman (U.S. TV title: Clue for a Corpse) is a 1954 British second feature crime film directed by Vernon Sewell and starring Dermot Walsh, Sydney Tafler and Mary Germaine.
+It is based on a 1950 novel The Floating Dutchman by Nicholas Bentley.
+A Scotland Yard detective goes undercover amongst jewel thieves after a dead Dutchman is found floating in the river.

-The title is a pun on the famous ship, the Flying Dutchman.
+The title is a pun on the legendary ghost ship, the Flying Dutchman.

 Plot

 A dead Dutchman is found floating in the Thames.
 The police know he has been missing for a week and was connected to a notorious London fence.

 Philip Reid, a musician, is ejected from a club owned by Mr Skinner for being drunk on the job, and put in a taxi.
 Mr James who had been talking to Skinner follows him out and joins him in the taxi with his sister Rose, who is a hostess at the club.
 At his flat he informs Philip that he was flashing a stolen cigarette case in the club.

-Back in the club Skinner opens his wall safe and removes the items stolen a week before: but one item, the gold cigarette case, is missing - the item Philip had.
+Back in the club Skinner opens his wall safe and removes the items stolen a week before: but one item, the gold cigarette case, is missing – the item Philip had.
 He tries to deal with Otto, a Jewish fence, who ultimately offers £1000 for the jewels.
 Later Mr Skinner gets Philip to give the cigarette case back.

 James gradually gains the confidence of Skinner, playing the role of a jewel thief.
 Skinner's sidekick "Snow" White still doesn't trust him.

 It is revealed that Skinner has a contact, Rufo, in a posh restaurant nearby, and Skinner gets told when they are in that restaurant so Skinner can rob them.
 They get a name and Skinner asks James to help them rob the exclusive apartment.
 The maid disturbs them and they tie her up.
 James has informed the police and Skinner is arrested, but Snow White is somewhere in the building.
 Snow White works out that they were betrayed and goes back to the club.
 He takes Rose to his flat, where she manages to call James and tells him to hurry there.